 to have some ideas regarding whats is your boards syllabus vs. NCERT syllabus.
 You have to choose the Class, than subject and next title as shown below:

-Question Pattern of both State Level Examination & National Level Examination are similar and there are two parts of the exam, with a short interval in between them:
+Exam Pattern of both State Level NTSE & National Level NTSE (i.e. Stage-I & Stage-II) are similar and there are two test section, with a short interval in between them: